Becky Hammon's Success and Achievements in Timeline

 On January 22, 2005, Becky Hammon's number 25 Colorado State jersey was retired at Moby Arena.

-In 2008, Becky Hammon played in the Olympics for Russia and helped the team win the bronze medal by scoring 22 points against China.
+In the 2008 Olympics, Becky Hammon played for Russia and helped the team win the bronze medal by scoring 22 points against China.

-In the 2009 WNBA season, Becky Hammon averaged a career-high 19.5 ppg and 5.0 apg, and was also an All-Star as well as a first-team All-WNBA selection.
+In the 2009 WNBA season, Becky Hammon averaged a career-high 19.5 points per game and 5.0 assists per game.
+She was an All-Star and a first-team All-WNBA selection.

 On August 31, 2011, Becky Hammon became the seventh player in WNBA history to score 5,000 points.

-On July 20, 2015, Becky Hammon led the Spurs to the Las Vegas Summer League title, becoming the first Russian and first female NBA head coach to win a Summer League title.
+On July 20, 2015, Becky Hammon led the Spurs to the Las Vegas Summer League title, becoming the first female NBA head coach to win a Summer League title.

 August 2, 2015: Inducted into the New York Liberty Ring of Honor

-On August 2, 2015, Becky Hammon was inducted into the Ring of Honor during halftime of the game between the New York Liberty and the Seattle Storm.
+On August 2, 2015, Becky Hammon was inducted into the Ring of Honor during halftime of a game between the New York Liberty and the Seattle Storm, recognizing her significant contributions to the Liberty and the WNBA.

-On June 25, 2016, the San Antonio Stars retired Becky Hammon's No. 25 jersey prior to the Atlanta Dream game.
+On June 25, 2016, the San Antonio Stars retired Becky Hammon's No. 25 jersey prior to a game against the Atlanta Dream.

-In 2022, Becky Hammon's Las Vegas Aces won the WNBA Finals and she became the first rookie head coach to win the WNBA title.
+In 2022, Becky Hammon's Aces won the WNBA Finals, making her the first rookie head coach to win the WNBA title.

-August 12, 2023: Inducted into the Naismith Memorial Basketball Hall of Fame
+August 12, 2023: Inducted into the Naismith Basketball Hall of Fame

-On August 12, 2023, Becky Hammon was inducted into the Naismith Memorial Basketball Hall of Fame.
+On August 12, 2023, Becky Hammon was inducted into the Naismith Basketball Hall of Fame for her contributions as a player and coach.

-In 2023, the Las Vegas Aces repeated as WNBA champions, with Becky Hammon becoming the first coach to win back-to-back WNBA titles in 20 years.
+In 2023, the Las Vegas Aces repeated as WNBA champions, and Becky Hammon became the first coach to win back-to-back WNBA titles in 20 years.